 Stephenson, R. Rex.
 "Jack and the Hainted House," in story form with introductory article by Joe Kennedy.
 Roanoke Times & World-News 31 Oct.
 1992: Extra 1.

 "The Hanted House."
 In Leonard Roberts (collector).
 Nippy and the Yankee Doodle, and Other Authentic Folk Tales from the Southern Mountains.
 Berea, KY: The Council of the Southern Mountains, 1958.
 Roberts' note calls this the story "the most often told one that I have collected in Appalachia.
 I now have twenty-five or thirty versions.
-It is Type 326, The Youth Who Went Forth, and well sets forth the two most common motifs for the presence of ghosts on earth: they cannot rest in peace when parts of their mortal remains have not been buried properly, and when they have left unfinished business such as hidden money and crime unpunished."
+It is Type 326, The Youth Who Went Forth, and well sets forth the two most common motifs for the presence of s on earth: they cannot rest in peace when parts of their mortal remains have not been buried properly, and when they have left unfinished business such as hidden money and crime unpunished."
 A man who owns a large farm is killed by robbers who scatter parts of his body around the property, but cannot find his money.
-Renters say the house is haunted and move out, until a wife home alone finds the words in her Bible needed to keep the ghost from killing her.
+Renters say the house is haunted and move out, until a wife home alone finds the words in her Bible needed to keep the from killing her.
 He names his killers, and gives his property and hidden money to the woman and her husband after they dig up his body parts and bury them in the cemetery.
 Roberts reprinted the tale as "The Hainted House" in Old Greasybeard: Tales from the Cumberland Gap.
 Illus.
 Leonard Epstein.
 Detroit: Folklore Associates, 1969.
 Rpt.
 Pikeville, KY: Pikeville College Press, 1980.
 Notes in this book give many international variants and describe the woman in Leslie County, KY who, in 1947, "told this story in the most effective way I have ever heard."

 "The Hainted House."
 In Leonard Roberts (collector).
 Old Greasybeard: Tales From the Cumberland Gap.
 Illus.
 Leonard Epstein.
 Detroit: Folklore Associates, 1969.
 Rpt.
 Pikeville, KY: Pikeville College Press, 1980. pp. 72-75.

 "The Haunted House" in Richard Chase.
 American Folk Tales and Songs, and Other Examples of English-American Tradition as Preserved in the Appalachian Mountains and Elsewhere in the United States.
 Illus.
 Joshua Tolford.
 New York: Dover, 1956, rpt.
 1971.
-A preacher, spending a night in a haunted house, speaks to the ghost of a murdered woman.
+A preacher, spending a night in a haunted house, speaks to the of a murdered woman.
 After giving her bones a Christian burial, he uses her finger end-joint in the collection plate to catch her murderer.
 Then the ha'nt instructs him to dig for a bag of gold under the hearthrock.
-Chase notes that this tale from Wise County, VA has the basic form of a ghost tale that has existed since 300 A.D. or earlier.
+Chase notes that this tale from Wise County, VA has the basic form of a tale that has existed since 300 A.D. or earlier.

 "Down Come a Leg."
 JTA-3060.
 Collected by Richard Chase.
 Reprinted with full text in AppLit.
 When body parts fall down the chimney, a man staying in a haunted house asks for the head and demands to know what it wants.
 After he buries it, he gets to keep the dead man's six hundred dollars from under the hearth, in addition to a ten-dollar reward from the owner of the house.

 Eight tales collected for the WPA in the section "Haunted Houses," in Virginia Folk Legends.
 Ed.
 Thomas E. Barden.
 Charlottesville: U of VA Press, 1991.
-"The Ghost's Little Finger Bone," collected by Emory L. Hamilton in Wise County, VA, is similar to the tale above published by Chase.
+"The 's Little Finger Bone," collected by Emory L. Hamilton in Wise County, VA, is similar to the tale above published by Chase.
 Several others in this section are also from Wise County.

 San Souci, Robert.
 The Boy and the Ghost.
 Illus.
 J. Brian Pinkney.
 New York: Trumpet Club/Simon & Schuster, 1989.
 The middle child of seven children, hating to see his rural family working so hard, sets off for the city to earn some money.
 After he shares his soup with a poor man, the man tells him of the treasure in a haunted house everyone fears.
-Thomas watches a giant red-haired ghost come down the chimney and assemble the parts of his body (as in Chase's "Down Come a Leg," above).
-Since Thomas greets him without fear, the ghost shows him where to dig up a pot of gold and thanks brave Thomas for setting him free.
+Thomas watches a giant red-haired come down the chimney and assemble the parts of his body (as in Chase's "Down Come a Leg," above).
+Since Thomas greets him without fear, the shows him where to dig up a pot of gold and thanks brave Thomas for setting him free.
 As instructed, Thomas gives half the gold to the poor on his way home.
 His family moves into the big house on the hill and lives happily.
-Although neither the text nor the illustrations emphasize a mountain setting, San Souci's sources are two short "negro ghost stories," from western Virginia and southern Alabama, published in 1898 and again in Journal of American Folk-Lore in 1906.
-San Souci notes that stories of ghosts guarding hidden treasure are found around the world.
+Although neither the text nor the illustrations emphasize a mountain setting, San Souci's sources are two short "negro stories," from western Virginia and southern Alabama, published in 1898 and again in Journal of American Folk-Lore in 1906.
+San Souci notes that stories of s guarding hidden treasure are found around the world.

 "The Three Ghosts."
 In Isobel Gordon Carter.
 "Mountain White Folk-Lore: Tales from the Southern Blue Ridge."
 Journal of American Folklore 38 (1925): pp. 340-74 (this tale on pp. 373-74).
 Available online through library services such as JSTOR.
 A landmark article containing Jack tales told by Jane Hicks Gentry (1863-1925) and others, recorded by Carter in 1923.
 Carter comments on the decline of storytelling among mountain families who used to know them better, although they had not been recorded as ballads had been.
 This is one of six short tales told by Susie Wilkenson of eastern Tennessee.
 A man who is directed to a haunted house is approached by three women who say their brother murdered them because they were to have the house.
 They give him a handkerchief, a gold piece, and a walking stick that makes anyone answer him if he points it at them.
 At a "fine house" where he stays, these objects make all the women fall in love with him and help him select the third daughter as his wife.